-FiRN is a nonprofit, and was been granted 501c3 status in 2020.
-We are a co-lead on the Evening Grosbeak Road to Recovery Project, and have funded upwards of almost $8,000 to go towards research, conservation and education for finch projects in the last year plus.
-FiRN is committed to researching and protecting these birds and other threatened finch species like the Evening Grosbeak, Rosy-finches, and Hawaii’s finches the honeycreepers, and if you have been enjoying all the blogs and identifying of Evening Grosbeak and Red Crossbill call types (upwards of 20,000 recordings listened to), redpoll subspecies and green morph Pine Siskins FiRN has helped with over the years, please think about supporting our efforts and making a small donation at the donate link below.
+FiRN is a nonprofit, and was granted 501c3 status in 2020.
+FiRN is a co-lead on the Evening Grosbeak Road to Recovery Project, and we have funded almost $13,000 to go towards research, conservation and education for finch projects in the last couple years.
+FiRN is committed to researching and protecting these birds like the Evening Grosbeak, Purple Finch, Crossbills, Rosy-finches, and Hawaii’s finches the honeycreepers.
+If you have been enjoying all the blogs and identifying of Evening Grosbeak and Red Crossbill call types (20,000+ recordings listened to and identified), redpoll subspecies and green morph Pine Siskins FiRN has helped with over the years, please think about supporting our efforts and making a small donation at the donate link below.
+The Evening Grosbeak Project is in need of on-going funding to help this threatened species.

-We are funding student projects that will have a focus on field work and getting people outdoors.
-We have already been collaborating with Western Pennsylvania Land Conservancy, Powdermill Avian Nature Reserve, and Carnegie Museum of Natural History on the wintering Evening Grosbeak Project.
-We’ve been discussing a few different areas of focus regarding research on Red Crossbills as well, one specific area that is already ongoing is putting out ARU’s (autonomous recording units) across North America to collect additional call type data.
-We’re also part of a Rosy-Finch working group, and this will be the fourth finch group (the Rosy-finch Project) that will be the focus in United States and Canada (the others will be the Red Crossbill, Evening Grosbeak and Hawaii Honeycreepers (aka Hawaii’s finches).
+We’ve been involved with a few different areas of focus regarding research on Red Crossbills as well, one specific area that is already ongoing is putting out ARU’s (autonomous recording units) across North America to collect additional call type data.
+We’re also part of a Rosy-Finch working group, and this will be the fourth finch group (the Rosy-finch Project)that will be the focus in United States and Canada (the others will be the Red Crossbill, Evening Grosbeak and Hawaii Honeycreepers (aka Hawaii’s finches).

-In the first 3 years the website has had close to 3.5 million visits, we described a new Red Crossbill call type (type 12), we presented approximately 60 programs for various bird and nature-oriented groups, supported the Pennsylvania Natural Heritage Program for an Evening Grosbeak (species of special concern) Winter tracking project, as well as a Rosy-Finch working group, published more than 85 blogs about finches, and placed nearly 50 Autonomous Recording Units for the monitoring of Evening Grosbeak, Red Crossbill and Hawaii Honeycreepers (aka Hawaii’s finches).
-And that was just in our first two plus years!
+In the first four years the website has had close to 4 million visits, we described a new Red Crossbill call type (type 12), a new call type of Purple Finch, presented approximately 70 programs for various bird and nature-oriented groups, started with collaboration on the Pennsylvania Natural Heritage Program for an Evening Grosbeak (species of special concern) Winter tracking project, which morphed into the The International Evening Grosbeak Road to Recovery Project, been part of the Rosy-Finch working group, published more than 90 blogs about finches, published a handful of papers, and placed nearly 60 Autonomous Recording Units for the monitoring of Evening Grosbeak, Red Crossbill and Hawaii Honeycreepers (aka Hawaii’s finches).
+And that was just in our first 4 years!
 Like we already have with the Evening Grosbeak, we hope to become even more directly involved with conservation efforts of Honeycreepers (aka Hawaii’s finches) in Hawaii as well — We are sending monies to the Maui Forest Recovery team!

 To keep you up to date on the latest research, news and blogs I’m inviting you to sign up for our email list : https://finchnetwork.org/subscribe.